An Encyclopedia of Radical Helping: Call for Writing and/or Images

 clouds as metaphor (Allan Irving)

-coalition, the (Kimi Hanauer)
+coalition (Kimi Hanauer)

 collaborative apprenticeship (Sruti Suryanarayanan)